-There are three main categories of cannabis strains: indica, sativa and hybrid.
-Each category has its own unique characteristics, which you can learn about here.
-Some cannabis labels may indicate what kind of strain category the product belongs to as well as the specific strain name given by the producer.
+There are three main categories of cannabis strains: Indica, Sativa and hybrid.
+Each type has unique characteristics, and hybrids can be further categorized as Indica or Sativa dominant based on their lineage.
+Some cannabis labels may indicate what kind of strain category the product belongs to and the specific strain name given by the producer.

 Packaging and Expiry Dates

 Cannabis labels list the date that the cannabis was packaged.
 This packaging date is not indicative of when the product was harvested but rather when the finished product was placed and sealed in its final packaging.
-Expiry dates, which are directionally used to communicate the stability of the product in regards to potency, are not mandatory in Health Canada regulations, so some licensed producers will provide them, but many do not.
+Expiry dates, which are directionally used to communicate the stability of the product in regards to potency, are not mandatory in Health Canada regulations.
+So that some licensed producers will provide them, but many do not.

-While the weight of the product on the label may seem self-explanatory, it’s worth knowing that Health Canada does allow for slight weight variances in dried flower weight.
-The allowable variance is up to 10 per cent for products containing less than 2 grams, and 5 per cent for 2 grams or more.
-So, if you were to weigh your cannabis straight out of the package you may notice a slightly higher or lower amount than specified.
+While the product's weight on the label may seem self-explanatory, it's worth knowing that Health Canada does allow for slight weight variances in dried flower weight.
+The allowable variance is up to 10% for products containing less than 2 grams and 5% for 2 grams or more.
+So, if you were to weigh your cannabis straight out of the package, you may notice a slightly higher or lower amount than specified.

-Every product is packaged in child-safe, tamper-proof packaging to protect youth from the harms of cannabis.
-Additionally, because THC is intoxicating, the package for any product containing THC above 10 micrograms per gram, will feature a red icon to indicate the presence of THC and a message highlighted in yellow carrying a health-related warning.
+Every product is packaged in child-safe, tamper-proof packaging to protect youth from the adverse effects of cannabis.
+Additionally, because THC is intoxicating, the package for any product containing THC above ten micrograms per gram will feature a red icon to indicate the presence of THC and a message highlighted in yellow carrying a health-related warning.

 CBD and THC Content

-As the two cannabinoids primarily responsible for the effects of cannabis, CBD and THC content must be displayed on every product label.
-To help consumers make informed decisions, they are shown two ways.
+As the two cannabinoids are primarily responsible for the effects of cannabis, CBD and THC content must be displayed on every product label.
+To help consumers make informed decisions, they are displayed in two ways.

 What’s the difference between the two numbers?

-On package labels, the first numbers, listed as “THC” and/or “CBD”, represent the active cannabinoid levels in the cannabis as purchased.
-Dried cannabis will have a low level of active cannabinoids because it hasn’t been heated yet.
+The first numbers listed as "THC" and "CBD" on package labels represent the active cannabinoid levels in the cannabis as purchased.
+Dried cannabis will have a low level of active cannabinoids because it hasn't been heated yet.

-The second numbers are listed as “Total THC” and “Total CBD.”
-These figures represent the active cannabinoid levels in the cannabis when ready for consumption.
-Because oil and capsule products have been processed (and the cannabinoids heated already), the second and first numbers will be the same between products.
+The second numbers are listed as "Total THC" and "Total CBD."
+These figures represent the active cannabinoid levels in cannabis when ready for consumption.
+The second and first numbers will be the same between products because oil and capsule products have been processed (and the cannabinoids heated already).

 Licensed Producer Information